-Inclusive Perspectives Of Women In The State Administration: Compare to Pre-Islamic period and After Turkish Republic Period
+Inclusive Perspectives of Women in the State Administration: Pre-Islamic Period and Post-Turkish-Republican Period Compared

 It’s a well-known fact that a lot of articles were written on the ‘women isssue’.
 In this paper I shall examine general perspectives of women in state administration especially the Turkish society.
 There is usually a perception that politics is about men.
 Women also play a role in policy-making processes, in politics, in government, in negotiations.
 This numbers are less than men, nowness.
 Right to elect and be elected and the right to work in the public is equally granted to two sexes.
 Full equality has not been achieved yet.
 But, It is important to empower and encourage women for participation of public sphere help to increase women voice in the state administaration system.
 When we concern about history of the Turks, we can clearly say that women in Turks had opportunities from other parts of the state, and the world, such as, Greek, Arabian, even Christianity.